vankessel/vankessel.github.io/blog/_posts/2026-02-09-quantum-body-language.md

 A postive result like that would mean that performing this experiment with real life people could have the potential of detecting such a model of quantum body language if it exists.

-I would expect the quantum distribution to have larger tails than the classical distribution.
+I would expect the quantum distribution to have larger [tails](https://en.wikipedia.org/wiki/Kurtosis) than the classical distribution.
 Which could be detectable.

 And that is an exciting prospect.

-I haven't found the time to do so yet, but there is enough information here for anyone to code these simulations themself.
+I haven't found the time to do so yet, but there is enough information here for anyone to code these simulations themselves.

 ---